 Installing ODK Central#

 Installing on DigitalOcean#

-docker-compose command will be all you need to manage the entire system.
+docker compose command will be all you need to manage the entire system.

-We would still recommend reviewing the instructions we've provided for DigitalOcean starting from this section.
+No matter where you plan to install Central, we recommend reviewing the instructions we've provided for DigitalOcean starting from this section.
 In particular, you'll need to update your submodules after you clone the repository, and configure your

 .env file for your installation.

-Installing on Amazon EC2¶
+Installing on AWS#

 Amazon Web Services (AWS) is one of the many other options for installing Central.
 It's a good idea to read through the instructions we've provided for DigitalOcean, as many of the steps remain the same or similar.

 When adjusting the security settings open up the ports for SSH, HTTP, and HTTPS.
 Once you have launched your instance, go to the Elastic IPs menu option under Network & Security, then allocate a new address and associate it with your server in order to keep the IP address for your server consistent.

 After installing Docker and Docker Compose you can follow our DigitalOcean instructions from running